Ralim/IronOS/Documentation/Menu.md

 This allows you to change the front button (`+`) (one near the tip) to become a boost button when you hold it for > 2 seconds.
 A boost button changes the soldering temperature for short periods.
 For example, when soldering a big joint and you need a much higher temperature, hold the (`+`) button down and it will temporarily increase the temperature to your 'boost' setting.
 When you release the button, the temperature will gradually go back to the normal set temperature.

-The boost temperature is set in the settings menu.
+The boost temperature is set in Soldering settings.